ubk8751/BigDataAnalysis/questions.md

-# Question 1
-**Are you able to process the entire Qualitas Corpus?
+# Are you able to process the entire Qualitas Corpus?
 If not, what are the main issues (think in terms of data processing and storage) that causes the CodeStreamConsumer to hang?
-How can you modify the application to avoid these issues?**
+How can you modify the application to avoid these issues?

 It would be difficult to process the entirety of the Qualitas Corpus, at least on my home PC.
 In fact, the program seems to stop processing around 23900 files read, likely due to the sheer size of the data needing to be processed more or less at the same time towards the end.
 I would say it's *theoretically* possible to do it, however not with the average PC's capabilities...